kidig/sdcopy/README.md

-# sdcopy - SD files organizer
+# sdcopy

-`sdcopy` is a command-line tool designed to organize files from your camera or any SD card into a structured archive based on their last modified times.
+`sdcopy` is a command-line tool designed to copying files from your camera or any SD cards into structured folders based on the last modified time.

 The tool offers flexibility through a config file or command-line options, allowing you to customize the destination folder structure and handle different type of files effectively.

 ## Features

 - **Timestamp-based Organization**: Files are copied to the destination directory with folders structured according to their modification timestamps.
 - **Customizable Configuration**: Use INI file to define source paths, destination folder formats, and handle specific file types.